Get exclusive member benefits & effect social change. Join Today

-Hyperventilation is a condition in which you suddenly start to breathe very quickly.
+Hyperventilation is a condition in which you start to breathe very fast.
 Healthy breathing occurs with a healthy balance between breathing in oxygen and breathing out carbon dioxide.
-While hyperventilating, you upset this balance by exhaling more than you inhale.
+You upset this balance when you hyperventilate by exhaling more than you inhale.
 This causes a rapid reduction in carbon dioxide in the body.

-For some people, hyperventilation is rare, and only occurs as an occasional, panicked response to fear, stress, or a phobia.
-For others, this condition occurs regularly as a typical response to emotional states, such as depression, anxiety, or anger.
-When hyperventilation is a frequent occurrence, this is known as hyperventilation syndrome.
+For some people, hyperventilation is rare.
+It only occurs as an occasional, panicked response to fear, stress, or a phobia.
+For others, this condition occurs as a response to emotional states, such as depression, anxiety, or anger.
+When hyperventilation is a frequent occurrence, it’s known as hyperventilation syndrome.

 Hyperventilation is also known as:

 There are many factors that can lead to hyperventilation.
-Most commonly, this condition results from anxiety, panic, nervousness, or stress.
+This condition most commonly results from anxiety, panic, nervousness, or stress.
 It often takes the form of a panic attack.

 Hyperventilation can be a serious issue.
+Symptoms can last 20 to 30 minutes.
 You should seek treatment for hyperventilation when the following symptoms occur:

-In acute cases of hyperventilation, it is important to try to stay calm.
-Having someone with you to coach you through the episode may be helpful.
+It’s important to try to stay calm in acute cases of hyperventilation.
+It may be helpful to have someone with you to coach you through the episode.
 The goal of treatment during an episode is to increase carbon dioxide levels in your body and work to slow your breathing rate.

-Alternative nostril breathing involves covering your mouth and alternating breathing through each nostril.
+You can also try alternate nostril breathing.
+This involves covering your mouth and alternating breathing through each nostril.
 For instance, with mouth covered, close the right nostril and breathe in through the left.
 Then alternate by closing the left nostril and breathing in through the right.
 Repeat this pattern until breathing has returned to normal.

 If you have hyperventilation syndrome, you will want to figure out what is causing it.
 If you suffer from anxiety or stress, you may want to see a psychologist to help you understand and treat your condition.
 Learning stress reduction and breathing techniques will help to control your condition.

-Acupuncture may also be an effective treatment for hyperventilation syndrome (Gibson, et al., 2007).
+Acupuncture may also be an effective treatment for hyperventilation syndrome.
 Acupuncture is an alternative treatment based on ancient Chinese medicine.
-It involves placing thin needles into various areas of the body to promote healing.
-The needles may improve blood circulation due to their ability to stimulate the nerves, muscles, and body tissues (Mayo).
+It involves placing thin needles into areas of the body to promote healing.
+One preliminary study found that acupuncture helped reduce anxiety and the severity of hyperventilation.